Burning Ben by Strangers Parfumerie

 We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.

-Burning Ben is a popular perfume by Strangers Parfumerie for women and men and was released in 2018.
+A popular perfume by Strangers Parfumerie for women and men, released in 2018.
 The scent is smoky-spicy.
-The longevity is above-average.
-It is still in production.
+The production was apparently discontinued.

 We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.